BoshraJaber/reading-notes102/read2.md

 ![dd](https://miro.medium.com/max/800/0*MyAfggJM7yH40Sdx.)

 # Choosing a text editor:
-* Each programmer choose a different text editor. it is a a very **personal choice**, as personal as the sports teams you support.
+* Each programmer chooses a different text editor. it is a very **personal choice**, as personal as the sports teams you support.
 * It does not matter what text editor you choose as long as you can get the job done.

 # Features to look for in a text editor